-Medicaid expansion boosts Michigan's economy and will more than pay for itself
+Medicaid Expansion Boosts Michigan's Economy and Will More Than Pay for Itself

-Michigan's expansion of Medicaid health insurance coverage has boosted the state's economy and budget, and will continue to do so for at least the next five years, according to a new University of Michigan study.
-The expansion's total economic impact will generate more than enough funds for the state budget to cover the cost of the program in the current fiscal year, the researchers report in the New England Journal of Medicine .
+ANN ARBOR, Mich. - Michigan's expansion of Medicaid health insurance coverage has boosted the state's economy and budget, and will continue to do so for at least the next five years, according to a new University of Michigan study.

 Add your comments below